awa5680/IST-110-porfolio/README.md

 <b>In this project I researched a study on how data and information overload impacts the decision-making process of managers.  </b><br>

 <b>Quiz</b><br>
-<b> In this assignment we were tasked with taking a 15 question quiz on what we learned from the reading </b><br>
+<b> In this assignment we were tasked with taking a 15 question quiz on what we learned from the reading. </b><br>

 <b>L02: History and Basics</b><br>
 <b> History and Basics reading check</b><br>